 This is branded content created in partnership with Sound Mind.

-The caustic outing of Gaustad’s sexuality amplified her anxiety and depression.
-She wondered if she was abnormal, and internalized homophobia as a reaction to constant harassment classmates.
-But through it all, Gaustad found a sanctuary in music and channeled her frustrations and hurt into a staggering talent for songwriting.
-“When I’m having that horrible day at school, I go home and take it out that guitar… turn that pain into something beautiful,” she says in the latest installment of Sound Mind Unmasked, a video series featuring artists sharing their mental health journey and opening up about the toll touring and recording can take.
+Each video in the Sound Mind Unmasked series features an artist sharing their mental health journey, opening up about the toll touring and recording can take.
 Unmasked is focused on as shining a light on free mental health resources available to everyone, as well as fostering an open dialogue about mental health for artists and audiences alike.